FAQs

 Last updated January 2026.

-Senior designers often cost well over $120,000 a year once salary, benefits, and bonuses are included.
-A Designmax subscription charges only for the days in use and can be paused whenever work slows down.
+Senior designers often cost well over $180,000 a year once salary, benefits, and bonuses are included.
+A Designmax subscription lets you pause anytime, so you only pay for time you actually use.

-You will work directly with me, Max Bazler, the founder of Designmax.
+Design work is handled directly by Max Bazler, the founder of Designmax.
 No subcontractors or anonymous production teams.

 Figma is the primary platform for most design requests.
 Adobe Illustrator and Photoshop are used for vector art and imagery.
 Webflow is used for website development.